Virtual Cultures

 So this all starts with the notion that we're social creatures, and further, that we've evolved to be social creatures, that some of our success as a species rests on our ability to work together to accomplish mutually satisfying goals.

-There are a number of ideas that fall out of this, that explain, or connect, to very consistent behavior.
+number of ideas that fall out of this, that explain, or connect, to very

 One broad area is a set of behavior I've taken to calling "collaborative accomplishment": basically, an evolved fitness for and enjoyment of small team activities.
 We love working together to get stuff done (even if it's simply beating the other team) - in part our success at group activities is driven by our enjoyment of them (no coincidence here).
 More on this another time, it's a huge and, I think, very exciting area.